Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 5830 should in theory be just a bit better than the GeForce GTX 460 2GB in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5830 should in theory be a little bit better than the GeForce GTX 460 2GB in general. (explain)

-Texel RateThe Radeon HD 5830 will be a small bit (about 19%) better at AF than the GeForce GTX 460 2GB. (explain)
+Texel RateThe Radeon HD 5830 should be just a bit (approximately 19%) faster with regards to AF than the GeForce GTX 460 2GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 460 2GB is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 460 2GB is superior to the Radeon HD 5830, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison